cherrih/algorithms-and-data-structures/02-Colt-Steele/README.md

 #### Common pitfalls
 - No base case (max call stack exceeded)
 - Forgetting to return or returning the wrong thing

+#### Helper Method Recursion
+- Get around for when we need to compile some sort of result